Hyderabadi Chicken Biryani

 Margaret River Riesling

-Aromatic stone fruit and floral notes complement the saffron and cardamom; slight sweetness balances heat from chilies
+Floral and stone fruit notes complement the aromatic spices and saffron without overpowering the dish.
+The slight sweetness balances the heat from red chili.

 Beer